Rabbit and Rodent Rescuers

 If you are a family that is homeschooling this year, we would love to partner with you!
 We can provide a journal, animal care guides, and activities to accompany your classroom pet experience.

-Are you interested in having Rodent Rescuers in your classroom?
+Are you interested in having Rabbit and Rodent Rescuers in your classroom?
 Please fill out our Interest Form for the school year.

 Questions?
 Please contact us 208-377-1716 or [email protected]